Poker Strategy 101 – How to Win in Poker More Often

 Many poker players and coaches these days swear by the idea of GTO poker, which is designed to prevent others from exploiting you.

-However, while GTO does prevent you from getting exploited, it also ignores the idea of exploiting the mistakes other players make, and this is a mistake in the vast majority of poker games.
+However, while GTO does prevent you from being exploited, it also ignores the idea of exploiting other players’ mistakes, which is a mistake in the vast majority of poker games.

 An average poker player makes tons of mistakes every time they play, and exploiting these mistakes is what’s going to make you the big bucks, not playing optimally in every situation.